Systematic Computation of Braid Generator Matrix in Topological Quantum Computing: Computation of Braid Generators for Sparse Encoding

 \subsection{The braiding matrix $B$}

-Consider the case of interchanging two adjacent anyons within the same qudit set i.e the braid generaotr index $n$ is not a multiple of $4$.
-Hence, the braiding operation is only applied to the $q$-th qudit, where $q=n|4+1$ and $n|4$ is the resulting quotient obtained from dividing $n$ by $4$.
-Consequently, applying $\sigma_n$ to the state $\ket{\psi}$ is equivalent to implementing $\sigma_{(n \text{ mod } 4)}$ on the state of the $q$-th anyon group, where $n \text{ mod } 4$ is the residue obtained from the Euclidean division of $n$ by $4$.
+Consider the case of interchanging two adjacent anyons within the same qudit set i.e the braid generator index $n$ is not a multiple of $4$.
+Hence, the braiding operation is only applied to the $q$-th qudit, where $q=n|4+1$ and $n|4$ is the {Euclidean quotient of $n$ divided by $4$}.
+Consequently, applying $\sigma_n$ to the state $\ket{\psi}$ is equivalent to implementing $\sigma_{(n \text{ mod } 4)}$ on the state of the $q$-th anyon group, where $n \text{ mod } 4$ is the residue {of $n$ divided by $4$}.
 Let us say that $q = 2$.
 Then,

 In the case where $n$ satisfies the congruence $n = 1 \pmod{4}$, the $R$ matrix definition can be used to determine the action of the braiding operator $\sigma_{1}$ on a basis state of four anyons, denoted as $\ket{i,j,k}$.
 Specifically, the action of $\sigma_{1}$ on $\ket{i,j,k}$ can be expressed using the tensorial form \eqref{eq:state-tensor} and the definition of the $R$ matrix given in Eq. \eqref{eq:R_matrix_def} as